City to City

 City to City is a project commissioned by the cities of Austin (USA), Braga (Portugal), Calí (Colombia), Changsha (China), Dakar (Senegal), Enghien-les-Bains (France), Guadalajara (Mexico), Gwangju (South Korea), Karlsruhe (Germany), Kosice (Slovakia), Sapporo (Japan), Toronto (Canada), Viborg (Denmark), York (United Kingdom), members of the Media Arts Cluster of the UNESCO Creative Cities Network, to mark their commitment with the importance of cooperation and support to art and creativity as a major force for the sustainable development in these times of uncertainty.

-Below, you can see the result of three editions, 2020 with the topic Human Responsibility, 2021 open call: PLAY! and the 2022 with the topic of Behavioral Change.
+Below, you can see the result of four editions: 2020 with the topic Human Responsibility, 2021 open call: PLAY!, 2022 with the topic of Behavioral Change, and 2023 with the topic of Augmented Humanity.

 2023